maflcko/b-c-gui-translations-review/reviews/de.md

         <translation>&amp;Programmfenster</translation>

 ERR
-The translation adds unnecessary specificity.
-The standard menu label should be "Fenster".
+The standard German UI label for the "Window" menu is "Fenster".
+"Programmfenster" is unnatural and too specific.

 Correct translation:
 &Fenster